chinadd/PitchPerfect/README.md

 Sound Effects

 The second scene of the app contains the following buttons for audio effects: Snail (slow), Rabbit (fast), Chipmunk (high pitch), Darth Vader (low pitch), Echo and Reverb.
 All six buttons work properly to play the associated sounds.

-Code Quality

-Potentially repetitive blocks of code are effectively abstracted into reusable methods.
-Code adheres to Swift naming and style conventions.
-Code is readable and easy to follow.
-Any code that may be hard to understand is commented effectively.